| What

 they can get any worse over time, and what the best ways to treat bloating

+are.
 The most common causes of bloating include swallowing air, eating food

 that may not particularly agree with your system, having constipation,